-- A bypass is the next step.
+- A bypass is a next step.
 The small part of the small intestine is connected to a small hole in the pouch.
 The food will travel from this top section of the stomach (pouch) into the small intestine.
-Due to this entire process, the food will absorb less calories.
+Due to this entire process, the food will absorb fewer calories.

 Mini Gastric Bypass Surgery

 Mini Gastric Bypass Surgery (MGB) is a very successful, inexpensive, short and simple technique in weight loss surgery.
-This low risk procedure involves minimal pain and has proved as the best procedure for long term weight loss.
-The surgery cuts down the hunger more than half in comparison to the band that leave patients vomiting and hungry whenever they eat healthy food.
+This low-risk procedure involves minimal pain and has proved as the best procedure for long-term weight loss.
+The surgery cuts down the hunger by more than half in comparison to the band that leaves patients vomiting and hungry whenever they eat healthy food.
 The MGB procedure takes about 40 minutes to complete and involves less recovery time along with a shorter stay at the hospital.
 The benefits of MGB include –

 - Mostly it is performed on an outpatient basis.